Petrol: Euro 4

-The ULEZ will be enforced based on the declared emissions of the vehicle rather than the age.
+The ULEZ is enforced based on the declared emissions of the vehicle rather than the age.
 However:

-We would prefer that you use a vehicle that meets the new emissions standards rather than pay a daily charge.
+We prefer that you use a vehicle that meets the emissions standards rather than pay a daily charge.

 These are in addition to any Congestion Charge that applies.
 (Cars are not subject to the Low Emission Zone (LEZ).)